BETA — Earn free Robux at earnaldo.com

 Frequently Asked Questions

-It was made by the Roblox group Silent Heart and lives on place ID 112531085636442.
-It was created on June 19, 2026 and already has around 4,900 concurrent players and over 5.3 million visits with a 91.8% rating.
+It was made by the Viral Monkey Roblox group and lives on place ID 112531085636442.
+It was created on June 19, 2026 and, as of August 13, 2026, has crossed 58 million visits with a 95.7% rating and over 150,000 favorites.

 Three players are monkeys defusing a bomb, but one is blindfolded (can't see), one wears headphones (can't hear), and one barely speaks.
 You have to relay clues around the team — the monkey who can perceive a clue passes it to the one who can act — and defuse the bomb before the timer runs out.